wesleycamargo/azure-docs.pt-br/articles/databox-online/data-box-gateway-deploy-connect-setup-activate.md

 > [!IMPORTANT]
-> - O Gateway do Data Box está em versão prévia.
+> - O Data Box Gateway está em versão prévia.
 Examine os [termos de serviço do Azure para a versão prévia](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) antes de solicitar e implantar essa solução.

 ## <a name="prerequisites"></a>Pré-requisitos

 Antes de configurar e configurar seu Data Box Gateway, verifique se:

-* Você provisionou um dispositivo virtual e obteve uma URL conectada a ele, conforme detalhado em [Provisionar um gateway de caixa de dados no Hyper-V](data-box-gateway-deploy-provision-hyperv.md) ou [Provisionar um gateway de caixa de dados no VMware](data-box-gateway-deploy-provision-vmware.md).
+* Você provisionou um dispositivo virtual e obteve uma URL conectada a ele, conforme detalhado em [Provisionar um Data Box Gateway no Hyper-V](data-box-gateway-deploy-provision-hyperv.md) ou [Provisionar um Data Box Gateway no VMware](data-box-gateway-deploy-provision-vmware.md).
 * Você tem a chave de ativação do serviço Data Box Gateway que você criou para gerenciar dispositivos Data Box Gateway.
-Para obter mais informações, vá para [Preparar para implantar o Gateway de Caixa de Dados do Azure](data-box-gateway-deploy-prep.md).
+Para saber mais, acesse [Preparar para implantar o Azure Data Box Gateway](data-box-gateway-deploy-prep.md).

 <!--* If this is the second or subsequent virtual device that you are registering with an existing StorSimple Device Manager service, you should have the service data encryption key.
 This key was generated when the first device was successfully registered with this service.
 If you have lost this key, see [Get the service data encryption key](storsimple-ova-web-ui-admin.md#get-the-service-data-encryption-key) for your Data Box Gateway.-->